asc-community/monobind/README.md

 # monobind
-monobind is a lightweight header-only library that exposes C++ types in C# and vice versa, mainly yo create C# bindings of existing C++ code.
+monobind is a lightweight header-only library that exposes C++ types in C# and vice versa, mainly to create C# bindings of existing C++ code.
 It is inspired by the excellent library [Boost.Python](https://www.boost.org/doc/libs/1_74_0/libs/python) and tries to achieve simular goals of minimizing boilerplate code when implementing interoperability between C++ and C#.

 ### Dependencies
 monobind requires at least C++11 compatible compiler to run.
 It only depends on [mono](https://www.mono-project.com/) - cross-platform .NET framework.
 You do not have to build it - simply install it from the official website to your system.